 There is no way we can ignore it.
 More so, with all the sleep debt that has been piling up for so many years now.

 EMIs don’t work here

-While sleep is as good as a savvy financial investment on many angles, one model that simply does not work here is the assumption that we can compensate for missed-winks later or in small bits.
-A very recent research cautions strongly that extra-sleep on weekends cannot compensate for lost sleep.
+While sleep is as good as a savvy financial investment on many angles, one model that simply does not work here is the assumption that we can compensate for missed winks later or in small bits.
+Very recent research cautions strongly that extra-sleep on weekends cannot compensate for lost sleep.
 Insufficient sleep can still cause metabolic risks and disorders like diabetes and obesity.

 You may ask why?
 Good question.